 “the Government has concluded that the Cap may have had unintended consequences and the [2020] Regulations should be revoked.
 HMT Directions have been published that disapply the Cap until the Regulations have been revoked.”

-The Guidance does not address pensions directly.
-However, the Guidance confirms that HMT expects employers to pay the additional sums that would have been paid, had the exit cap not applied in respect of employees who left between 4 November 2020 and 11 February 2021.

-If the exit cap had not applied, the employer would have paid the full strain cost requested by the administering authority in these cases.

 The Welsh Government has confirmed that, in their view, the exit cap no longer applies to exit payments made by a devolved Welsh authority.

+On 25 February 2021, The Restriction of Public Sector Exit Payments (Revocation) Regulations 2021 [the Revocation Regulations] were made.
+These regulations confirm the effect of the Directions and come into force on 19 March 2021.
+The Revocation Regulations are not retrospective, but they do contain an obligation for employers to make payments to, or on behalf of a former employee, that they were previously unable to pay because of the exit cap.
+This includes payments that would have been made to a public service pension scheme.
+Interest for late payment is payable in accordance with the Judgment Debts (Rate of Interest) Order 1993.

 Exits from 12 February 2021

 The exit cap does not apply to exits that happen on or after 12 February 2021.